dawn-search/dawnsearch/README.md

 [![Crates.io](https://img.shields.io/crates/d/dawnsearch)](https://crates.io/crates/dawnsearch)
 [![License](https://img.shields.io/crates/l/dawnsearch.svg)](LICENSE)

 DawnSearch is an open source distributed web search engine that searches by meaning.
 It can index the [Common Crawl](https://commoncrawl.org/the-data/get-started/) data.
 It uses semantic search (searching on meaning), using [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 It uses [USearch](https://github.com/unum-cloud/usearch) for vector search.
 DawnSearch is written in [Rust](https://www.rust-lang.org/).
-DawnSearch is licensed [AGPLv3.0+](LICENSE).

-A public instance is available at [dawnsearch.org](https://dawnsearch.or).
+A public instance is available at [dawnsearch.org](https://dawnsearch.org).

+### Project Status

+DawnSearch currently functions as a distributed (semantic) vector search.
+When you start an instance, it will register with the tracker.
+The instance can then participate in the network by searching.
+Optionally, it can index the common crawl dataset and answer queries.

+Main items still to do:

+1. Better error handling.
+There still is a lot of .unwrap() in the code.
+2. Robustness agains malfunctioning or malicious instances.
+3. Packet encryption to prevent eavesdropping.
+4. Distribution of all the indexed pages to semantically close instances to increase search efficiency.
+Currently searches are sent to all instances.

 # Quick start